BoettigerLab/protocols/Hybridization.md

 5. Add cells in a droplet to the poly-lysine coated coverglass.
 6. Spin cells at 3000 rpm in a swinging bucket centrifuge at maximum acceleration for 90 s.
 	- Note: holding the pulse spin for 90 s may provide better acceleration.
-7. Fix cells to coverglass by incubating a further 10 min in fixation buffer.
+7. Fix cells to coverglass by removing growth media and covering the cells in fixation buffer (4% PFA in PBS) for 10 min.
+	* 2-4 mL is sufficient to cover the coverglass in a 6 0mm petri-dish.
+8. Remove the fixation buffer and wash 2X with PBS

 ### Tissue sections
 1. Pre-coat 40 mm coverglass with chromium-gelatin solution.
 2. Cryosection tissue sections 4-6 um thick, place in center of coverglass.
 	- Cut sections may be stored at -20C until needed.
 3. Fix tissue to gelatin by incubating 10 min in fixation buffer (4% PFA in PBS)
+3. Remove the fixation buffer and wash 2X with PBS

 ## Sample permeabilization (all sample types)
 We recommend 50 or 60 mm petri dishes as containers for the 40mm coverglass during sample treatment